awsdocs/aws-cdk-guide/doc_source/aws_construct_lib.md

 ### Turning Unique Identifiers into Objects<a name="aws_construct_lib_referencing_ids"></a>

-If you have the unique identifier for a resource, such as a bucket ARN, but you need to pass it to a AWS CDK construct that expects an object, you can turn the ARN into a AWS CDK object in the current stack by calling a static factory method on the resource's class\.
+If you have the unique identifier for a resource, such as a bucket ARN, but you need to pass it to an AWS CDK construct that expects an object, you can turn the ARN into an AWS CDK object in the current stack by calling a static factory method on the resource's class\.

 The following example shows how to create a bucket from an existing bucket ARN\.

 ```
 // Construct a resource (bucket) by its full ARN (can be cross account)